mkiser/WTFJHT/_topics/trump-russia-investigation.markdown

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/09/18/day-242/">September 18, 2017</a></small></div>
-<p><strong>Overheard in a Washington steakhouse, a White House counsel discussed the extent to which the administration should cooperate with the Russia investigation</strong>.
+<p><strong>Overheard in a Washington steakhouse, a White House counsel discussed the extent to which the administration should cooperate with the <a href="/trump-russia-investigation/">Russia investigation</a></strong>.
 Ty Cobb supports prompt turnover of all relevant emails and documents to special counsel Robert Mueller; Trump lawyer Don McGahn is concerned doing so might weaken the White House's future position. (<a href="https://www.nytimes.com/2017/09/17/us/politics/trump-lawyers-white-house-russia-mcgahn-ty-cobb.html">New York Times</a>)</p>

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/09/18/day-242/">September 18, 2017</a></small></div>
-<p><strong>Mike Flynn's family established a legal defense fund, citing a "tremendous financial burden" stemming from the Russia investigation</strong>.
+<p><strong>Mike Flynn's family established a legal defense fund, citing a "tremendous financial burden" stemming from the <a href="/trump-russia-investigation/">Russia investigation</a></strong>.
 In a public statement, Flynn's siblings emphasized that the legal fees required of former Trump aides "far exceed their ability to pay."
 The Trump administration recently <a href="https://whatthefuckjusthappenedtoday.com/2017/09/14/day-238/#3-in-a-policy-reversal-the-office-of">legalized</a> anonymous donations to legal defense funds. (<a href="http://abcnews.go.com/Politics/facing-enormous-legal-bills-michael-flynn-establishes-legal/story?id=49925298">ABC News</a>)</p>

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/09/15/day-239/">September 15, 2017</a></small></div>
 <p><strong>The Senate Judiciary Committee will take steps to ensure Trump cannot fire Robert Mueller</strong>.
-Two bills in development come after concerns that Trump was considering dismissing special counsel Mueller in his frustration about the Russia probe, despite White House claims to the contrary.
+Two bills in development come after concerns that Trump was considering dismissing special counsel Mueller in his frustration about the <a href="/trump-russia-investigation/">Russia probe</a>, despite White House claims to the contrary.
 House Judiciary Committee heads <a href="http://www.chicagotribune.com/sns-bc-us--trump-russia-probe-mueller-20170915-story.html">met with</a> Mueller on Thursday. (<a href="http://www.cnn.com/2017/09/14/politics/robert-mueller-protection-bills-senate/index.html">CNN</a>)</p>